Honda CB400T

 The Honda CB400T is a range of motorcycles built by Honda.
 In the United Kingdom it was known as the Dream, whereas in the United States it was known as the Hawk.
-A Honda CB250T version was also available for UK licensing reasons.
+A Honda CB250T version was also available in some markets including the UK and Australia for licensing reasons.In Japan, it is also called "Babu(バブ)" because of its unique exhaust sound.

 Background

 The model was the successor to the ageing twin cylinder CB360 and the highly regarded, but expensive for the 400 cc class, four-cylinder CB400F.
 The CB400T has two fewer cylinders than its CB400F predecessor and although the press was initially skeptical of it, reviews stated that it was a worthwhile successor and more than capable of competing with contemporary rivals.
 Its overhead camshaft 395 cc air-cooled parallel-twin had been completely redesigned, with a chain drive that operated three valves per cylinder, two for intake and one for exhaust.
 It differs from rival manufacturers 400 cc twin-cylinder models because it has a 360° crank layout similar to many traditional British parallel twins instead of the more common 180° crank layout.
 Counter-rotating balance-shafts help to reduce unwanted vibrations caused by the 360° crank layout.
 Honda fitted these models with capacitor discharge ignition instead of the points system found on its predecessors, that required frequent maintenance.
 It uses a five-speed transmission with a chain final drive.
 Fuelling is provided by twin Keihin carburettors.
 A steel diamond cradle type frame uses the engine as a stressed member to reduce mass and increase ground clearance.